microsoft/Windows-driver-samples/general/echo/kmdf/README.md

 **Usage:**

-Echoapp.exe --- Send single write and read request synchronously
+- Echoapp.exe --- Send single write and read request synchronously

-Echoapp.exe -Async --- Send 100 reads and writes asynchronously
+- Echoapp.exe -Async --- Send 100 reads and writes asynchronously

 Exit the app anytime by pressing Ctrl-C

 ## File Manifest

-File

-Description

-Echo.htm

-Documentation for this sample (this file).
+> [!NOTE]

-***(The AutoSync and DriverSync versions of the sample each have their own version of the following files)***
+> The AutoSync and DriverSync versions of the sample each have their own version of the following files:

 Driver.h, Driver.c

-DriverEntry and Events on the Driver Object.
+- DriverEntry and Events on the Driver Object.

 Device.h, Device.c

-Events on the Device Object.
+- Events on the Device Object.

 Queue.h, Queue.c

-Contains Events on the I/O Queue Objects.
+- Contains Events on the I/O Queue Objects.

 Echo.inx

-File that describes the installation of this driver.
+- File that describes the installation of this driver.
 The build process converts this into an INF file.

-Makefile.inc

-A makefile that defines custom build actions.
-This includes the conversion of the .INX file into a .INF file

-Makefile

-This file merely redirects to the real makefile that is shared by all the driver components of the Windows NT DDK.

-Sources

-Generic file that lists source files and all the build options.